What You Waiting For?: Background and writing

-During the night of the 45th Annual Grammy Awards, Linda Perry forced Stefani into a chokehold, and demanded that they were "gonna write songs together!", to which Stefani reluctantly agreed.
-Soon after, Stefani finished the Rock Steady Tour with her band No Doubt, and took a call from her label, who informed her that Perry was in a studio ready to collaborate and that Perry "only [had] five days out of the whole year to work with [her]."
+During the night of the 45th Annual Grammy Awards, Linda Perry forced Gwen Stefani into a chokehold, and demanded that they were "gonna write songs together!", to which Stefani reluctantly agreed.
+Soon after, Stefani finished the Rock Steady Tour with her band No Doubt, and took a call from her label Interscope Records, who informed her that Perry was in a studio ready to collaborate and that Perry "only [had] five days out of the whole year to work with [her]."
 Stefani has since admitted that she was frustrated by not being able to see her husband Gavin Rossdale, and was intimidated at the thought of collaboration, in particular with Perry, who she did not feel was qualified to write dance music.
 Stefani was exhausted by the recently completed tour, and shortly afterwards suffered an emotional breakdown, which she spent in bed crying.

 During their first day of work, the two wrote a song titled "Fine by You", which Stefani later described as "a stupid love song, but really good".
 Perry remarked that the song "wasn't right", and the track was excluded from the album.
 The session was unproductive, due in part to Stefani's self-consciousness and writer's block, and she at one stage broke down in tears in the studio.
 Stefani has since admitted that writing songs without her band members felt "humiliating and intimidating even if they're sweet and excited, because you're drowning in their creativity".